fhildeb/lukso-node-guide/3-system-setup/02-disk-volumes.md

 #### Descriptor Blocks Usage

-File systems, have two key components: index nodes and descriptor blocks.
+File systems have two key components: index nodes and descriptor blocks.

 - **Index Nodes** are data structures within a filesystem that contain information about a file or directory, such as its size, owner, and access rights.
 Every file or directory has an associated inode, which essentially serves as a table of contents for the file's data.
 - **Descriptor Blocks** are part of the filesystem's metadata.
-They contain information about where the actual file data is located on the disk and keep track of arrangement information, such as the number of free index nodes, when new files are created.
+They contain information about where the file data is located on the disk and keep track of arrangement information, such as the number of free index nodes, when new files are created.

-In the context of the resizing, new descriptor blocks have been created in order to map the file metadata to the actual physical counterpart.
+In resizing, new descriptor blocks have been created to map the file metadata to the actual physical counterpart.

 ### 3.2.6 Verifying the added storage space

-After extending and resizing the volumes, we need to make sure that everything was executed properly.
-Run the volume group display in order to check the current setup:
+After extending and resizing the volumes, we must ensure everything was correctly executed.
+Run the volume group display to check the current setup:

 ```sh
 sudo vgdisplay